 - In Das Mervin's readthrough of the Twilight Illustrated Guide, she notes that it would have made more sense to have that Alice got a lobotomy during her involuntary stay at an insane asylum.
 (She withdrew that suggestion after the listeners pointed out that the time period wasn't when lobotomies were popular as medical treatment.)

-- In Mortal Kombat Legacy, the doctors at the asylum Raiden lands in attempt this on him, but being a god, he recovers from it.
+- In Mortal Kombat Legacy, the doctors at the asylum Raiden lands in attempt performing lobotomy on him, but being a god, he recovers from it.

 - On an episode of Tiny Toon Adventures, Elmyra heavily hinted to Montana Max that she wanted him to take her to an upcoming dance.
 Monty responded that he'd rather have a lobotomy.

-- In Real Life, Rosemary Kennedy, sister of U.S. President John F. Kennedy, was subjected to one at the age of 23 in 1941.
+- Rosemary Kennedy, sister of U.S. President John F. Kennedy, was subjected to lobotomy at the age of 23 in 1941.
 This has been used as the basis for Conspiracy Theories.

 - Tennessee Williams' sister Rose is a famous real life case.
 It went badly, obviously upset Williams very deeply, and it influenced a lot of his writing.
-The Glass Menagerie is entirely based on this and the characters on his family.
+The Glass Menagerie is entirely based on the incident and the characters on his family.